Sebazzz/VsRemovePublishButton/README.md

 The Publish button in Visual Studio polutes the status bar if you don't use it, and can also cause accidental creation of a Git repository on the project location.

+View the announcement of this extension on [my blog](http://damsteen.nl/blog/2016/07/23/remove-the-publish-button-from-visual-studio).

 ## Download
 This extension is published on the [Visual Studio Extension Gallery](https://visualstudiogallery.msdn.microsoft.com/6e8c558f-b681-4a6a-931b-4efb04714364).